Today's Sober Story comes from Kelly, a 36-year-old living in Cape Coral in Southwest Florida, USA.

 Mrs D: How did your life change?

-Mrs D: That’s all so fantastic and congrats on the wedding!
+Mrs D: That's all so fantastic!
 Can you pinpoint other highlights from getting sober?

 Kelly: No more hangovers, no more blackouts and no more putting myself in dangerous situations, no more losing things like my phone, purse, and wallet.
 I no longer wallow in a pit of self-loathing and want to numb out of the present.
 I am content just to be alive and wake up sober every day.
 I am no longer on an endless search for “more.”
 I am able to love myself and others.